Should we be ready for $150 dollar Oil …

 Traders are unconvinced.
 OPEC will be keen to harvest inflated margins as long as demand destruction doesn’t follow from the price hikes.

 The U.S. EIA Short term energy outlook (June) expects the Brent Crude price to average $108 dollar per barrel in the second half of 2022 falling to $97 dollars in 2023.
-For the moment $150 dollar oil may be just a traders dream. $20 dollar oil in April 2020 a long distant memory.
+For the moment $150 dollar oil may be just a traders dream. $20 dollar oil in April 2020, a long distant memory.
+Our money is on $95 dollar Brent Crude for now.

 The Saturday Economist